prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

 -------------------------------------------------------------------------------

-We start by parsing PDB file with LMW-PTP **5kqm_all_sci.pdb** which is avalable as the tutorial files.
-PDB file contains protein structures with water and counter ions prepared using VMD_ program.
+We start by parsing PDB file with LMW-PTP **5kqm_all_sci.pdb** which is avalable in the tutorial files.
+The PDB file contains protein structures with water and counter ions prepared using VMD_ program.

 Before that import everything from the ProDy packages.